 We apply significant judgments to determine the amount and timing of revenue under our license and collaboration agreement with PharmaEngine, mainly with respect to identifying our performance obligations and determining the timing of satisfaction of support services provided to PharmaEngine.

-See Note 15 of our unaudited interim condensed consolidated financial statements and audited year-end consolidated financial statements for additional detail regarding our accounting policies for our sources of revenue.
+See Note 15 of our consolidated financial statements for additional detail regarding our accounting policies for our other sources of revenue.

 Deferred Tax Assets